MADLABatUCI/target-intercept-collab-ai/README.md

 Target Intercept Collaborative AI Game
 </h1>

-This is a collaborative AI game.
+This is a collaborative AI game written in JavaScript.
 Feel free to take inspiration as long as you cite this as inspiration.
 Email Sheer Karny (skarny@uci.edu) for citation instructions

 <h2>
 Basic overview of the code.